roppongi hills

 COUNTER VOID

-Digital numbers on a glass screen excite the imaginations of passersby.
+Digital numbers floating on a glass screen call to mind people’s imagination.

 Commissioned by TV Asahi Directed by MAKI AND ASSOCIATES